saint11/DeadWeight/source/index.md

 - **Street Wise**: You do not get robbed in the **interlude** and you have one extra daily action.
 You may reduce the price of **common** items by 1 silver (to a minimum of 1).
 - **Surgeon:** During the **camp phase** you may perform an **Intelligence** test to heal one wound of each character in your group.
 - **Survivalist:** 1 extra proficiency point for anything that involves surviving in the wilderness.
 Adds 1 extra camp action.
+- **Slippery**: You may spend dodge tokens during the enemy turn to move one tile.
 - **Veteran**: (1 explorer action) Test **presence**, on a success you will know how much **doom** this location currently has and how much doom is required to trigger the next step.

 Weapon and armor use depends on the character arsenal skill.
 Using an equipment without the proper skill all tests you make are made with [disadvantage]{.tip}.